‘Teen Mom 2’s Kailyn Lowry Shares Pregnancy Glow

 Others are speculating that Kailyn Lowry is pregnant by Teen Mom 2 producer JC Cueva, due to the silence on the matter, as confirming it would get Cueva fired from his job.
 Another candidate is Tyler Hill, one of her university classmates she is rumored to have slept with during her marriage to Javi Marroquin.

-Some fans speculate that Jo Rivera, Kailyn Lowry’s ex-boyfriend and father to their son, Isaac, might actually be the baby daddy, but most acknowledge that is too far fetched to even consider.
+Some fans speculate that Jo Rivera, Kailyn Lowry’s ex-boyfriend and father to their son, Isaac, might actually be the baby daddy, but most acknowledge that is too far-fetched to even consider.

 [Featured Image by Image by Jamie McCarthy/Getty Images]